 Many nutrients show a gradual decrease in concentration of around 10% to 30% during the first year of lactation, often reaching a low plateau thereafter.
 A greater decrease occurs for some components, such as zinc.
 Some components show little change, especially those involved in osmoregulation, including lactose and sodium, whereas a few, notably lysozyme, increase.

-The following article originally from Attachment Parenting International discusses the benefits in more detail:
+The following article originally from Attachment Parenting International explains:

 Breastmilk is only 10% nutrition.
 The remaining 90% continues to contribute to the health and proper development of every system in the child.
 It continues to provide an essential supply of antibodies for illness protection.
 The immunological protection from breastfeeding actually increases during the second and third years.
 Breastmilk is antibacterial, antiviral, anti-parasitic, and antifungal.